adamschonewille/phys408OpticalCavity/LabNotebook.md

 Set the cavity length to 1.5 cm and record the optical power transmitted as measured by the photodiode (PD).
 This plot has several peaks that occur in a period pattern.

-The optical cavity length was set to multiple different lengths and the optical power trans
+The optical cavity length was set to multiple different lengths and the optical power transmitted was measured using the photodiode.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY0MDk3NzIwLDE1NTYyMjA5NzAsMTM4Nz
+eyJoaXN0b3J5IjpbLTc5ODIyMzY4LDE1NTYyMjA5NzAsMTM4Nz
 YxMjczNCwtMjA2NzUzMTc0MSwtNjMyNzYwNjc4LC0xMjkzNTIy
 NjQ0XX0=
 -->